Gerard Manley Hopkins: Oxford and priesthood

 Hopkins chose the austere and restrictive life of a Jesuit and was gloomy at times.
 His biographer Robert Bernard Martin notes that "the life expectancy of a man becoming a novice at twenty-one was twenty-three more years rather than the forty years of males of the same age in the general population."
 The brilliant student who had left Oxford with first-class honours failed his final theology exam.
 This almost certainly meant that despite his ordination in 1877, Hopkins would not progress in the order.
 In 1877 he wrote God's Grandeur, an array of sonnets that included "The Starlight Night".
 He finished "The Windhover" only a few months before his ordination.
 His life as a Jesuit trainee, though rigorous, isolated and sometimes unpleasant, at least had some stability; the uncertain and varied work after ordination was even harder on his sensibilities.
 In October 1877, not long after completing "The Sea and the Skylark" and only a month after his ordination, Hopkins took up duties as sub-minister and teacher at Mount St Mary's College near Sheffield.
 In July 1878 he became curate at the Jesuit church in Mount Street, London, and in December that of St Aloysius's Church, Oxford, then moving to Manchester, Liverpool and Glasgow.
 While ministering in Oxford, he became a founding member of The Newman Society, established in 1878 for Catholic members of the University of Oxford.
 He taught Greek and Latin at Mount St Mary's College, Sheffield, and Stonyhurst College, Lancashire.

 In the late 1880s Hopkins met Matthew Russell of the Irish Monthly, who introduced him to Katharine Tynan and W. B. Yeats.

-In 1884 he became a professor of Greek and Latin at University College Dublin.
+In 1884, Hopkins became a professor of Greek and Latin at University College Dublin.
 His English roots and disagreement with the Irish politics of the time, along with his small stature (5 ft 2 in), unprepossessing nature and personal oddities, reduced his effectiveness as a teacher.
 This and his isolation in Ireland deepened a gloom that was reflected in his poems of the time, such as "I Wake and Feel the Fell of Dark, not Day".
 They came to be known as the "terrible sonnets", not for their quality but according to Hopkins's friend Canon Richard Watson Dixon, because they reached the "terrible crystal", meaning they crystallised the melancholic dejection that plagued the latter part of Hopkins's life.